13.2 C

 Advocacy groups such as AfriForum have frequently raised concerns about farm attacks, pointing to dozens of murders reported annually and describing the violence as particularly brutal.
 However, critics argue that such claims lack broader context and risk distorting South Africa’s crime realities.

-Official statistics show that farm murders account for a small fraction of the country’s overall homicide rate.
+Official statistics show that farm murders account for a small fraction of the country’s overall murder rate.
 With roughly 27,000 murders recorded annually, experts note that violent crime in South Africa affects people across all racial and socio-economic groups, with the majority of victims being black South Africans.

-The comments drew sharp criticism from senior political figures.
+Trump’s comments drew sharp criticism from senior political figures.
 ANC Secretary-General Fikile Mbalula accused Trump of promoting “distortion and disinformation,” arguing that such rhetoric reinforces harmful racial stereotypes.

 Presidential spokesperson Vincent Magwenya also pushed back, emphasising South Africa’s commitment to confronting its past while shaping a unified future.
 He rejected claims of genocide, describing them as misleading and not reflective of the country’s reality.